cpraveen/cpraveen.github.io/comp/firedrake.md

 export VIRTUAL_ENV_DISABLE_PROMPT=1
 ```

-Subsequently, you can start and attach to this container
+Subsequently, if you exit the container, you can start and attach to it like this

 ```shell
 docker start debian